misterburton/framer-lvl-workshop/README.md

 * If you now mouse over `detail_page` in Framer's center column, you'll see that it's right where we want it, ready to be transitioned into view.

-* To be sure we're aligned, the whole of your prototype's code should now read:
+* The whole of your prototype's code should now read:

 ```
 # Import file "day-two-ui" (sizes and positions are scaled 1:2)